Sexual Narcissism(What You Need To Know Now)

 The responses to these statements help professionals determine the individual’s level of sexual narcissism.
 A higher agreement with statements reflecting entitlement, exploitation, and grandiosity indicates stronger narcissistic traits in sexual contexts.

-Dr. Michael Wiederman, a researcher in this field, explains that the ISN helps uncover how narcissism refers to narcissistic traits.
+Dr. Wiederman, a researcher in this field, explains that the ISN helps uncover how narcissism refers to narcissistic traits.
 These traits are specifically manifested in one’s sexual life.

 By focusing on these areas, the ISN sheds light on behaviors that might not be apparent through general narcissism assessments.